Tatyana Ali: Career

 Apart from her musical career, Ali continued to land roles in films such as The Brothers, Glory Road, and Nora's Hair Salon (and its sequel), among others.
-From 2009 to 2010 she produced and starred in the BET web series Buppies.
+From 2009 to 2010, she produced and starred in the BET web series Buppies.
 She was on recurring status on the CBS soap opera The Young and the Restless as Roxanne from 2007 to 2013.
 Ali starred in the TV One original series Love That Girl! as Tyana (whose name was derived from Ali's given name).
 In 2013, she co-starred as Maya in the BET comedy Second Generation Wayans, alongside Craig Wayans and Damien Dante Wayans.

 In 2011, Ali received the Living Legacy Award from the Caribbean Heritage Organization in Los Angeles.

-In July 2016, Ali sued Warner Bros. claiming that the company stole her idea for the show The Real after she pitched the concept in December 2012.
+In July 2016, Ali sued Warner Bros., claiming that the company stole her idea for the show The Real, after she pitched the concept in December 2012.
 The case was dismissed in February 2017.

 Personal life

-She dated actor Jonathan Brandis from 1995 to 1998.
+She dated actor Jonathan Brandis from 1995 to 2001.

-Ali graduated from Marymount High School in 1997.
+Ali graduated from The Buckley School in 1997.
 Ali attended Harvard University, where she received a Bachelor of Arts in African-American Studies and Government in 2002.
 On a celebrity edition of the game show The Chase, which aired February 3, 2015, Ali stated that her major was political science.

 She traveled the United States as a spokesperson for Barack Obama's 2008 presidential campaign, and headed voter registration drives at college campuses.

-In March 2016, Ali revealed that she was engaged to Dr. Vaughn Rasberry, assistant professor of English at Stanford University, whom she had met on eHarmony, and they announced that they were expecting their first child.
+In March 2016, Ali revealed that she was engaged to Vaughn Rasberry, an assistant professor of English at Stanford University, whom she had met on eHarmony, and they announced that they were expecting their first child.
 She and Rasberry married on July 17, 2016, in Beverly Hills, California.
-The couple has two sons.
+They have two sons.
+Rasberry has since become an associate professor and associate vice provost for graduate education at Stanford.

+Ali is an honorary member of Zeta Phi Beta; she was inducted on July 27, 2024 at the sorority's Boulé in Indianapolis, Indiana.